-Verjus is French for "green juice."
-It's made from unripe grapes, and its natural acidity is used to heighten the flavor of marinades, sauces and dressings in the same manner as vinegar, but without the bite.
-If you're unable to find verjus in your area, an alternate Champagne Vinaigrette recipe appears below.
+Verjus is French for "green juice," and it's quite literally made from unripe grapes.
+Its natural acidity is used to heighten the flavor of marinades, sauces and dressings in the same manner as vinegar, but without the bite.
+If you're unable to find verjus in your store, use our alternate Champagne Vinaigrette (below).

 Note that the goat cheese rounds are marinated for 3-4 hours ahead of time, so plan accordingly.